File a RICO Complaint

 RICO provides specific complaint forms in the following areas/industries: Contracting, Healthcare, Motor Vehicle Sales, Motor Vehicle Repairs, Real Estate, Real Estate Appraising, and Travel Agencies.
 Use the general RICO Complaint Form for all other areas.
 To report information about an individual or business who may be advertising or working in your area without a license, please complete a RICO Report of On-Going Unlicensed Activity form.
 An additional form is also provided for condominium issues.

-Click here for a list of Frequently Asked Questions for Consumers about Filing a Complaint.
+Click here to download Instructions for Filing a RICO Complaint.
+Click here for a list of Frequently Asked Questions About Filing a Complaint.
 For additional assistance, call the RICO Consumer Resource Center to speak with an intake investigator.

 (PDF) Condo Complaint Form